MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Discussion

-This work was financially supported by the Werner Siemens Foundation through the MIRACLE II project.
+\midlacknowledgments{This work was financially supported by the Werner Siemens Foundation through the MIRACLE II project.
 JM is supported by Bavarian State Ministry for Science and Art (Collaborative Bilateral Research Program Bavaria – Québec: AI in medicine, grant F.4-V0134.K5.1/86/34).
+JW is funded by the Swiss National Science Foundation (Grant No. P500PT\_222349)}